 Japanese exports slid in July at a faster annual rate than June, raising fears the effects of global stimulus measures are starting to decline.

+Exports from the world's largest exporter were down 36.5% last month compared with July 2008.
 Slower car sales to the US, Middle East and Russia were blamed for the decline, which followed June's 35.7% fall.

 Figures released last week showed that Japan's economy grew between April and June, ending its year-long recession.